 As one of the UK’s leading debt solutions businesses, our professional team have extensive experience finding the right debt solution for people from all walks of life – matter what financial situation you’re in.

 Our expert advisers are well-equipped to give you the best advice possible and provide all the relevant information needed for you to make a decision that’s best for your situation.

 Frequently Asked Questions

-No there is no minimum or maximum amount of debt that can be included in an IVA.
+Individuals must have a minimum debt level of £6,000, but there is no maximum amount of debt that can be brought into an IVA.

 It is highly unlikely that your mortgage provider will agree to it being included in the IVA.
 This is due to your home being held in security against the debt.

 Your mortgage payments will be taken into account when your income and expenditure is calculated to allow you to continue to pay for this.

 You cannot include debts such as secured loans, rent for your current home, court/traffic fines or child support arrears.

 It’s important that you make your IP aware of any debt obligations when discussing your budget so they can be included in your monthly budget.

 If you can present a case that shows that your car is essential for work or other purposes, you are likely to be able to keep it.